cs3110/textbook/_sources/chapters/ds/memoization.md

 recursive calls by finding some measure of the progress that is being made.

-A good choice of progress measure, not only here but also for many uses of memoization, is the number of nonempty entries in the table (i.e. entries that contain `Some n` rather than `None`).
-Each time `f_mem` makes the two recursive calls it also increases the number of nonempty entries by one (filling in a formerly empty entry in the table with a new value).
+A good choice of progress measure, not only here but also for many uses of memoization, is the number of non-empty entries in the table (i.e., entries that contain `Some n` rather than `None`).
+Each time `f_mem` makes the two recursive calls it also increases the number of non-empty entries by one (filling in a formerly empty entry in the table with a new value).
 Since the table has only `n` entries, there can thus only be a total of $O(n)$ calls to `f_mem`, for a total running time of $O(n)$ (because we established above that each call takes